 That is a patellar tendon avulsion.
 While I would need to see imaging to provide a diagnosis or treatment recommendation, this pretty much always requires surgery.

-If you still have pain, it may be worth getting a high quality MRI and assessing your cartilage as damage to it can lead to pain and inability to run.
-In many cases this can be treated with a cartilage transplant.
+If you still have pain, it may be worth getting a high-quality MRI and assessing your cartilage, as damage to it can lead to pain and an inability to run.
+In many cases, this can be treated with a cartilage transplant.